TommasoBarberis/Genomic-and-transcriptomic-evolution-of-D.-Suzukii/README.md

 ## Organization of the steps
 The pipeline includes the commands of the following softwares :
 - FASTQC, to perform a quality control of the raw data;
+### SNP Calling
 - HiSAT2, to perform the alignment of raw data on the reference genome of D. Suzukii;
-- GATK, to perform the detection of variants in the data;
+- GATK and mpilup, to perform the detection of variants in the data;
 - SAMtools, to perform the conversion of SAM files into BAM files, index them and analyze the coverage of mapped reads on the reference genome;
 - BCFtools, to compare VCF files;
 - Packages R
-- PoPoolation TE2
-- TEanalysis
+### TE analysis
+All the steps are included in a tool named dnaPipeTE (available on :https://github.com/clemgoub/dnaPipeTE)
+- Uniform samplings of the reads to produce low coverage data sets
+- Trinity, reapeat assembly of contigs

 ## Requirements